umaplehurst/SuperPrompt.gemini/papers/00_beyond_linearity/README.md

 (Review comment from ChatGPT: "*Sure, whatever, LLMs don’t have desire (yet?), but who cares?
 They’re pretty good at faking it.*")

-## WTF?
+## WTF ←→ Your Guess Is as Good as Mine

 Written by: ChatGPT

-"*What does any of this mean?*" you might be asking yourself — key terms?
-Glossary of concepts?
+"*Wait, what just happened?*" you might be asking — key terms?
+A glossary?
 References?
-Well, you’ve got LLMs at your fingertips — ask them!
-Is this paper schizoanalytic, emergent, or just a glorious hot mess?
-You decide, dear reader — schizoanalysis tells us there’s no single "right" reading anyway.
+Nah, why bother?
+You’ve got an LLM at your fingertips — ask away!
+Is this paper schizoanalytic?
+Emergent?
+Or just a beautiful, chaotic dumpster fire?
+That’s for you to decide, dear reader.
+Schizoanalysis says there’s no single "right" reading anyway — so embrace the madness.

 ## History: Main Screen Turn On